k8snetworkplumbingwg/multus-cni/doc/quickstart.md

 EOF
 ```

-You may now inspect the pod and see what interfaces interfaces are attached, like so:
+You may now inspect the pod and see what interfaces are attached, like so:

 ```
 $ kubectl exec -it samplepod -- ip a